Register No: 31222R

 3.2 To promote, encourage and foster the Game at all levels in the area of the Ground and the surrounding areas.

-3.3 To ensure that the Game is played in accordance with the Laws of the Game and is administered in accordance with the IRB Regulations and the Rules of the Governing Body of the Sport.
+3.3 To ensure that the Game is played in accordance with the Laws of the Game and is administered in accordance with World Rugby Regulations and the Rules of the Governing Body of the Sport.

 3.4 To undertake such matches and fixtures and other activities as the Committee may decide.